 A mass media and communications minor can be a great compliment for English major wishing to pursue a career in media or journalism.
 See Adrienne Carlson’s guest post for career options for journalism majors.

-To learn about more college majors and what jobs you can get with different majors, read the Book of Majors 2010 (College Board Book of Majors).
+To learn about more college majors and what jobs you can get with different majors, visit our Jobs for Your Major page.